puppetlabs/puppetlabs-iis/README.md

 ##### `serviceautostartprovidertype`

-Specifies the application type for the provider used for service auto start.
-Used with :serviceautostartprovider.
+Specifies the application type for the provider used for service autostart.
+Used with `serviceautostartprovider`.

 ###### Example